yetanotherchris/simple-vuejs-netcore/README.md

 - Update `Index.cshtml` so it just contains a `<div id=app>` and `<script>` tag.
 - Update the `_Layout_.cshtml` so it just contains a renderBody.
 - `dotnet run` and open in a browser

+#### Commit 6 - add a yarn shortcut

+- Add a "dev" script to package.json that also runs `dotnet run`